Shizunai, Hokkaido

 Shizunai (静内町, Shizunai-chō) was a town located in Shizunai District, Hidaka Subprefecture, Hokkaido, Japan.

+Population

 As of 2004, the town had an estimated population of 22,581 and a density of 28.17 persons per km2.
 The total area was 801.51 km2.

+History

 On March 31, 2006, Shizunai was merged with the town of Mitsuishi (from Mitsuishi District) to create the new town of Shinhidaka (in the newly created Hidaka District).

-It was the most populous town and was the economic center of Hidaka Subprefecture.
+Shizunai was the most populous town and was the economic center of Hidaka Subprefecture.

+Attractions

 Nijikken-dōro (二十間道路, lit. road 36 meter in width), the avenue of cherry blossoms, was a major tourist attraction of the town.